What Is a UX Engineer? And How to Become One

 You can start learning HTML, CSS, and Javascript through an introductory course, or pursue a full specialization in web development.

 • UX concepts: Knowing what UX is and how to implement those practices in your work is what sets UX engineers apart from front-end engineers.
 Knowing what user-centered design means, how to find pain points, how to prototype, and being able to carry out user research should be a priority if you aren’t familiar already.
-You can earn a professional certificate in UX design with Google that will introduce you to the essentials of the field, and give you a chance to create your own UX portfolio.
+You can earn a Professional Certificate in UX Design with Microsoft that will introduce you to the essentials of the field, and provide a chance to create your own UX portfolio.

 • Sense of design and design tools: Having a sense of design isn’t necessarily something the artistically oriented are born with—many concepts can be learned.
 Getting a good grasp of design practices won’t just make you a better UX engineer; it’ll help you communicate with designers on your team.
 Here are a few design tools and skills you can start with: